THE SKREN SUCCESSION

 After the show, she found him by the audience check-in table.

-"You were amazing," she said, and her smile was so bright it hurt to look at.
+“You were amazing,” she said, and her smile was so bright that he couldn’t stop looking at it.

 “I didn’t really have any lines.”